 Our Callaghan and Ourimbah campuses are one big native bushland, including natural streams that can make students feel like they’re in the middle of the Blue Mountains.
 And in the wake of water restrictions, we all need to give natural water source as much love as we can.

 The University plans to decrease irrigation to protect this natural water source, while also including Water Sustainable Urban Design (WSUD) principles to help manage our beautiful landscapes.

 3. Designing smarter

 Did you know NuSpace is actually a 5 Green Star sustainable design?
 This is because of its high-performance double glazing and thermally engineered aluminium frames.
-Its design also encourages natural airflow, as well as reuses rainwater for toilet flushing, and has a state of the art bike storage facility to encourage students to leave their cars at home.
+Its design also encourages natural airflow, as well as reusing rainwater for toilet flushing, and has a state of the art bike storage facility to encourage students to leave their cars at home.

 In the future, the University will continue to apply Environmentally Sustainable Design (ESD) in all its design projects, so watch this (environmentally friendly) space!

 4. Driving smarter

 You may know about Park and Ride, the uni’s free shuttle bus service from Callaghan to NUSpace, but did you know there are even more ways the Uni is encouraging the use of public transport and less gas emissions?

 The Uni supports less cars on the road through the carpooling service RideShare, as well as strategically placed bike racks throughout our campuses.
 There’s also collaboration with the University’s key suppliers to measure and understand Scope 3 emissions from travel.

 Universities, as a rule of thumb, are pretty great at educating.
 But now University of Newcastle students will be able to chase their curiosities about the environment and lead sustainable lives as part of their education here.
 The University will offer an increased number of environment sustainability degrees, majors and electives as part of the Environmental Sustainability Plan (2019 – 2025) , and degrees in professional areas such as law, engineering and architecture have been enhanced by sustainability education.

 Students will also be able to participate in environmental sustainability work experience opportunities through the iLeadership Experience and Development Plus Program.